-Whenever surgery is needed, most patients believe is that it will be completed successfully by the doctor doing the procedure.
+Whenever surgery is needed, most patients believe it will be completed successfully by the doctor doing the procedure.
 Unfortunately, there are situations where this doesn’t always happen.
 While it isn’t often, there are times where an error can occur.
 When this happens, the default is to define the situation as medical malpractice.
-However, it can be complicated to know what can and can’t be called medical malpractice.
+However, it can be complicated to know what can and can’t be called medical malpractice in North Carolina.
 In this guide, patients can learn details about what malpractice is and the ways a personal injury lawyer can help.

 What is Medical Malpractice?

-Medical malpractice is defined as any instance when any procedure is below a defined medical care standard and it results in harm to the patient undergoing the procedure, whether or not the injury came from surgery.
+Medical malpractice is any instance when any procedure does not meet a defined standard of care, and it results in harm to the patient, whether or not the injury came from surgery.
 Both aspects must be fulfilled to be called a malpractice case; the claim will not occur with only one or the other instance.
-The set care standard is made up of the type of care and level that is provided healthcare professionals in identical situations, no matter what community.
+The standard of care is defined by the type of care and level that is provided by healthcare professionals in identical situations, no matter what community.

 Surgical Errors Resulting in Malpractice

-A surgical error is a mistake occurring in the process of a surgical procedure that is preventable.
-Before most surgeries, many hospitals require patients to sign an informed consent form, where the patient knows about of potential issues could arise as a result of the procedure.
-This is normal as most surgeries come with some form of risk.
+A surgical error is a preventable mistake that occurs in the process of a surgical procedure.
+Before most surgeries, many hospitals require patients to sign an informed consent form that explains potential issues that could arise as a result of the procedure.
+This is normal as most surgeries come with some degree of risk.

-For most cases involving surgical errors, the error is easy to list as a reason for a malpractice lawsuit, since the error itself can serve as the primary source of pain.
-There are a number of errors that can be seen as a cause, including:
+For most cases involving surgical errors, the error is easy to list as a reason for a malpractice lawsuit if it serves as the primary source of pain.
+Some possible errors may include:

 - Surgeon Incompetence: It doesn’t sound like something that is likely to occur, but there are instances when a surgeon that performs an operation lacks the proper skill set that is needed to complete a procedure.